Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/08. Node Modules Under the Hood/README.md

 ## Challenges

 1. Follow [tmpvar's instructions for building and shipping a new npm module](https://gist.github.com/tmpvar/8746055)

-## Stretch Challenge

-1. Brainstorm a more complex node module you'd like to make and make it!
+1. Now brainstorm in groups of 4 a module you could build.
+1. Each person pick one and design what steps you would take to build the module.
+1. Build the module you designed!
 1. Explore some node modules, download their source code and see if you can make some improvements.